 Course structure reasons for requiring a Reduced Study Load may include:

-Invalid reasons to apply for a Reduced Study Load
+Reasons which are ineligible for a Reduced Study Load

 The following reasons are not eligible for Reduced Study Load:

-- dislike of the available elective subjects, including major electives
+- Dislike of the available elective subjects, including major electives

-- planning to make up the points in the future
+- Planning to make up the points in the future

-- intentionally under-loading, as you feel you can still complete on time
+- Intentionally under-loading, as you feel you can still complete on time

-- studying fewer topics to improve your Weighted Average Mark
+- Studying fewer topics to improve your Weighted Average Mark

-- timetable clashes
+- Timetable clashes